This guide describes basic testing and performance analysis for Oculus Quest development in Unreal Engine.

 The following metrics are available-

 The first step of the performance optimization is often determining if the bottleneck is on the CPU or GPU.
 This can be difficult to determine on Android applications because of difficulty obtaining GPU timing.
-When the application is running on the Oculus Go with the Profiler Tool, you are able to read the GPU cost to both the application and the VR compositor.
+When the application is running with the Profiler Tool, you are able to read the GPU cost to both the application and the VR compositor.
 If the total GPU time is close or equal to the frame time, the application is likely GPU bound.
 Otherwise, the bottleneck is CPU.

 OVR Metrics Tool reports application frame rate, heat, GPU and CPU throttling values, and the number of tears and stale frames per second.
 It is available for download from our Downloads page.